-Learn difference between su and sudo.
+Learn the difference between su and sudo.
 By learning difference you will be able to judge which one is best suited for your requirement of access management.

-Granting access of someone’s account to someone is security threat and should be handled cautiously.
+Granting access of someone’s account to someone is a security threat and should be handled cautiously.
 Its a part of access management and one should which is the best fit tool for his requirement.

 What are available ways to share account access?

 - Very obvious way and too risky is to share password of another account which generally not at all suggested and implemented in production environments.

 - Use sudo to define access to specific commands as a different user